TatuE/Trust_to_Blockchain/h6_Upside_Down_Iceberg.md

 - Hidden Services (HS)
   - These are the services (servers) using a .onion address, also known a onion services.
 - Introduction Points
- - Random nodes selected by the Hs to act as entry point to the service, usually the HS selects several entry points to avoid denial of service attacks (DoD). a three hop circuit is established (entry, middle, exit) with the server and the Introduction Point, this way the entry points don't know the IP address of the server.
+ - Random nodes selected by the Hs to act as entry point to the service, usually the HS selects several entry points to avoid denial of service attacks (DoS). a three hop circuit is established (entry, middle, exit) with the server and the Introduction Point, this way the entry points don't know the IP address of the server.
 The introduction points is advertized to the DS and the OP can use these to access the hidden services.
 - Rendezvous Points (RPs)
   - A random node selected by the OP to connect with the introduction points. a circuit (entry, middle, exit) is formed in the connection, to hide the clients IP address
 - Bridges